TezBaydu/Milestone-Project-3-Cooking/README.md

 [Back to top ⇧](#introduction)

 ### Development Plan
-Development decisions based on change in design appeal for more creativity in part with interactivity.
+Development decisions based on change in design appeal for more creativity in part with interactivity with a database (MongoDB).

 [Back to top ⇧](#introduction)